 -

-When the beans are done, add the vinegar, cilantro, and salt and pepper, to taste.
+When the beans are done, add the vinegar, cilantro, and salt, to taste.
+Serve in bowls and top with diced onion, if desired.

 22 Responses